AntiPwr/AntiPwr.github.io/root/wiki/Purpose Taxonomy.md

 **Purpose Taxonomy** is a classification system designed to organize life by its connected belief structures and destinies across the universe.
 It arranges existence into a vertical hierarchy of taxons—ranging from the grand scale of the universe down to the singular soul’s purpose—that define everything from geography and government to faith and dimension.

 At the core of this system is the recognition that every soul possesses a unique, quantized vision for the future—its intrinsic signature, termed **Kind (K or >)**.
-This vision is static until it is set into motion.
+This vision is considered static until it is set into motion.
 The dynamic aspect—the rate at which that vision is realized in the world—is called **Degree (D or ^)**.
 In short:

 > **Degree = Kind’s Rate of Actualization**